aditj/RL-CovertSGD/README.md

 # RL-CovertSGD
-Python Code for the paper ""
+Python Code for the paper "Structured Policy Gradient Search for Covert Stochastic Optimization"